Hearing the words European waterfall might evoke recollections of Langfoss, Stuibenfall, or Mardalsfossen. But that’s not what this article is about.

 Total $165,400

-In this scenario, the investor received a total return on investment of 65.40% which annualizes out to 13.08% per year.
+In this scenario, the investor received a total return on investment of 65.40%, which is 13.08% per year.

 Taxes for Waterfall Equity Distributions

-There are many potential tax incentives for investing in real estate that can be realized throughout the investment and during a waterfall distribution after the sale of a property.
+There are many potential tax incentives for real estate investing that can be realized throughout the investment and during a waterfall equity distribution after the sale of a property.
 The taxation of waterfall equity distributions is complex, depending on factors like the investment structure, the individual investor’s tax situation, and whether or not they’ll participate in a 1031 Exchange.

 Due to this complexity, consulting a tax professional or financial advisor familiar with the specific circumstances is crucial for proper tax planning and compliance.